 Our motto at Writers Write is: ‘Write to communicate.’
-The best way to do this is to learn to write in plain language.
+The best way to do this is to learn to write in a reader-friendly style.

-We need to learn how to say difficult things in the simplest language.
+We need to learn how to say difficult things in a simple way.
 If we do this, we are able to reach a larger audience.
 This is true for business writing, blogging, and creative writing.

 Running readability statistics is an excellent way to test if you are writing in plain language.
 You will find a link to a free online readability calculator at the end of this post.